elisepolo/musicEditor/Polo/README.txt

 animates the user's sheet music.
 There is also a pen mode that uses professor-provided code for the dollar recognition algorithm to allow users to draw their own notes onto the sheet music.

+The program can be run as a jar file by running java -jar homework.jar in the command line!